ShirleyZhang111/Schrodinger-Brain/README.md

 - `TC_HCP_9982_time1.mat`: Voxel-level time courses (timepoints 1-250) from one HCP subject with 9982 voxels
 - `TC_HCP_9982_time2.mat`: Voxel-level time courses (timepoints 251-500) from the same HCP subject with 9982 voxels

 Note: The voxel-level data is split into two files due to repository size constraints.
-In `demo_Linear_Schrodinger.m`, these files are concatenated for analysis.
+In demo_Linear_Schrodinger.m, these files are concatenated for analysis.
 Model predictions are performed using voxel-level data.

 ### Human Connectome Project (HCP)